johndoe31415/pyradium/README.md

                         override the respective metadata fields of the presentation.
 Useful for changing things like the presentation date on the command line.
-  -m {interactive,static}, --presentation-mode {interactive,static}
-                        Generate this type of presentation.
-Can be one of None, defaults to interactive.
-  -F {timer}, --presentation-feature {timer}
+  -e {interactive,timer,info,pygments,acronyms}, --enable-presentation-feature {interactive,timer,info,pygments,acronyms}
                         Enable a specific presentation feature.
+Can be one of interactive, timer, info, pygments, acronyms and can be given multiple times.
+  -d {interactive,timer,info,pygments,acronyms}, --disable-presentation-feature {interactive,timer,info,pygments,acronyms}
-Can be one of None and can be given multiple times.
+                        Disable a specific presentation feature.
+Can be one of interactive, timer, info, pygments, acronyms and can be given multiple times.
   -l, --re-render-loop  Stay in a continuous loop, re-rendering the
                         presentation if anything changes.
   --re-render-watch path